Skip to main content

 Why Your Protocol Might Be Stalling

-Your endocrine intervention, whether it’s TRT or peptide therapy, is a direct investment in your Growth and Prosperity division.
+Your endocrine intervention, whether it’s TRT or growth hormone peptide therapy, is a direct investment in your Growth and Prosperity division.
 You are supplying the raw materials for vitality.
 The persistent circulation of high cortisol from an overactive stress response creates a powerful biological headwind.

 Cortisol can directly interfere with the signaling of testosterone and growth hormone at multiple levels, from the brain to the cellular receptors themselves.
 Your body is receiving the building blocks for renewal while simultaneously being ordered to divert all resources to crisis management.

-This is why is a critical component of any endocrine protocol.
+This is why stress management is a critical component of any endocrine protocol.
 Practicing stress management techniques is the biological equivalent of reassuring your internal corporation that the crisis has passed.
 It is the process of down-regulating the HPA axis and reducing cortisol output.

 Doing so quiets the alarm bells and frees up resources, allowing your body to finally listen to the signals your hormone therapy is providing.
 It creates a receptive, permissive environment where the investments you are making in your health can finally be put to work.